iagofg/url.js/README.md

 # url.js
-a minimalistic light-weight javascript library for managing url and hash changes events for mono-page (or multi-page) apps that works well with the browser history and back button.
+a minimalistic light-weight javascript library for managing url and hash changes events for mono-page (or multi-page) apps that works well with the browser history and back button retrocompatible with fallback code.

 ```javascript
      $html({default: $id("contents")}); // $html defaults to <div id="contents">...</div>